-In vivo evidence links proper cellular levels of acidic phospholipids, such as phosphotidylglycerol (PG) and cardiolipin (CL), with continued cell growth and normal chromosomal replication in Escherichia coli.
+The role of acidic phospholipids such as phosphotidylglycerol (PG) and cardiolipin (CL) has been linked to several 🗘 functions, including chromosomal and cell division related events.
+In vivo, proper cellular levels of PG and CL are linked with continued cell growth and normal chromosomal replication in Escherchia coli.
 Reduced levels of acidic phospholipids, result in arrested-growth and inhibited chromosomal replication in otherwise wild-type E. coli.
-In vitro acidic phospholipids such as PG and CL present in a fluid bilayer promote the conversion of inactive ADP-DnaA to replicatively proficient ATP-DnaA.
+In vitro acidic phospholipids PG and CL present in a fluid bilayer promote the conversion of inactive ADP-DnaA to replicatively proficient ATP-DnaA.
 DnaA protein, a member of the AAA+ (ATPase associated with various cellular activities) family, initiates DNA synthesis at the chromosomal origin of replication, oriC, and regulates the transcription of several genes, including its own.
-Interestingly, DnaA with a point mutation in its membrane-binding amphipathic helix, DnaA(L366K), supports growth in cells with deficient in acidic phospholipids.
-We recently established that DnaA(L366K) can adopt architectures that are independent of its bound nucleotide, and instead the locus determines the functionality of higher order DnaA(L366K)-DNA nucleoprotein complexes.
-Ongoing studies are examining whether deficient levels of acidic phospholipids adversely affect initiation of chromosomal replication in a manner beyond the loss of nucleotide exchange on DnaA.
-Future goals include better defining the cross-talk between DnaA protein and acidic phospholipids in the bacterial membrane that helps control the spatial and temporal regulation of chromosomal replication in bacteria.
+Interestingly, DnaA with a point mutation in its membrane-binding amphipathic helix, DnaA(L366K), supports growth in cells deficient in acidic phospholipids.
+We have recently established that DnaA(L366K) can adopt architectures that are independent of its bound nucleotide, and instead the locus determines the functionality of higher order DnaA(L366K)-DNA nucleoprotein complexes.
+Besides the role of acidic phospholipid, PG is also associated with the maturation of outer membrane murein lipoprotein (Lpp).
+The pre-lipoprotein synthesized in the cytoplasm is directed to bacterial inner membrane via a signal sequence.
+This is preceded by the transfer of a diacylglycerol moiety from PG to pre-Lpp, resulting in the exposure of a specific peptidase site within diacylglycerated Lpp (DG-Lpp).
+The subsequent cleavage produces mature Lpp, which is transferred to the outer membrane.
+In pgsA null E. coli, the immature pre-lipoprotein is accumulated at inner membrane causing defective growth.
+Ongoing studies in the laboratory are to examine whether deficient levels of acidic phospholipids adversely affect initiation of chromosomal replication due accumulated Lpp intermediates, in a manner beyond the loss of nucleotide exchange on DnaA.
+Future goals include better defining the cross-talk between DnaA protein and acidic lipid domains in the bacterial membrane that helps control the spatial and temporal regulation of chromosomal replication in bacteria.